 Alzheimer's Disease: Daily Care of the Alzheimer's Patient

-The approach to take for people with Alzheimer's disease will differ depending on their symptoms and the progression of the disease.
+The approach to taking care of a person with Alzheimer's disease depends on his or her symptoms and the progression of the disease.
 These factors help to determine how much and what types of assistance are needed for the person and his or her family.

 Plan daily activities to help provide structure, meaning, and a sense of accomplishment for the person with Alzheimer's.
 It is always best to establish a routine with which the person can become familiar.

 Choose the best times to do activities according to the part of the day when the person is usually at his/her best.